 Conestoga trailers are made by Aero Industries.
 Design and features an innovative sliding tarp system that covers your valuable cargo without damaging the items underneath.
 This protects the finish or moving parts of the goods or equipment.
 By sliding the tarp over and around the goods or equipment, makes it unnecessary to move the goods in and out which limits the odds of scratching or damaging your freight.

 Conestoga trailers are typically used sophisticated machinery or large items that need to stay in excellent condition.

-The roll-tops usually made of heavy-duty plastic, rubber or canvas.
+The roll-tops usually made of heavy-duty plastic, rubber, or canvas.
 They have a length that ranges from 48 to 53 feet a maximum legal width of 8.2 feet and a maximum height of 8 feet.
-Maximum weight capacity up to 45,000 pounds.
+Maximum weight capacity of up to 45,000 pounds.

 Step Deck Trailer

 Step-deck semi-trailers are very similar to flatbed trailers with the only difference being the maximum fright height has to be 10 feet or less.
-Step decks we’re designed to carry good that flatbed trailer could not.
+Step decks we’re designed to carry goods that flatbed trailers could not.
 Mostly due to the height restrictions.

-Also known ad a step-deck or drop deck trailer.
+Also known as a step-deck or drop-deck trailer.
 The maximum legal dimensions are length 48 feet to 53 feet.
 Maximum step deck trailer width of 8.5 feet, and max legal freight height up to 10 feet.
 Step-deck can hold a maximum weight of 48,000 pounds.